-The Federal Employees Dental and Vision Insurance Program (FEDVIP) is separate and different from the FEHB Program and was established by the Federal Employee Dental and Vision Benefits Enhancement Act of 2004.
-This Program provides comprehensive dental and vision insurance at competitive group rates with no pre-existing condition limitations.
+The Federal Employees Dental and Vision Insurance Program (FEDVIP) is separate and different from the FEHB Program.
+This Program provides comprehensive dental and vision insurance at competitive group rates with no pre-existing condition limitations for enrollment.

 FEDVIP is available to eligible Federal and Postal Service employees, retirees, and their eligible family members on an enrollee-pay-all basis.
 Employee premiums are withheld from salary on a pre-tax basis.